 Our solo travel safety guide

-Good advice for us all, but particularly for people travelling solo.
-Make copies of your itinerary, contact details, passport and travel insurance, then email them to yourself and to one or two friends/family at home.
-Check-in on social media when you can so people can keep track of where you are.
+Good advice for us all, but particularly for people traveling solo.
+Make copies of your itinerary, contact details, passport, and travel insurance, then email them to yourself and to one or two friends/family at home.
+Check in on social media when you can so people can keep track of where you are.

 If you’re arriving late in a city by yourself, book a hotel with a front desk or concierge service (many hotels also offer private transfers that don’t cost the earth from the airport or train station).
-If you're travelling with us, we can help you organise an arrival transfer.
+If you're traveling with us, we can help you organize an arrival transfer.
 Read your maps before you head out for a walk (you can use a map app on your smartphone – or take screenshots of where you’re going if you don’t want to use up your precious data).
 If you need to check your map when you’re out and about, duck into a shop or café to do it.
-Leave the blingy jewellery, wedding rings and designer clothes at home, and aim to dress like the locals do – hit up the local markets if you haven’t packed the right outfits.
+Leave the blingy jewelry, wedding rings, and designer clothes at home, and aim to dress as the locals do – hit up the local markets if you haven’t packed the right outfits.
 Aim to keep track of travel times, so you’re not caught out after dark.